thewoodfish/Tic-Tac-Toe/readME.md

 ...
 ```

-The Ink! smart contract is the backbone of the network.
-To gain a deeper understanding of how the contract operates and empowers users, please review the full code here.
+The ink! smart contract is the backbone of the network.
+To gain a deeper understanding of how the contract operates and empowers users, please review the full code [here](https://github.com/algorealmInc/SamaritanDB-Contract).

-This project also exemplifies the potential of Ink! and blockchain technology to empower users and revolutionize our interactions with digital applications and services.
+This project also exemplifies the potential of ink! and blockchain technology to empower users and revolutionize our interactions with digital applications and services.

 🚀 _Together, we're shaping a future where users have full control of their data._ 🚀